Henry E. Huntington: Legacy

 Riverside's city park on Mount Rubidoux was originally named Huntington Park, and the road to the top was named Huntington Drive.
 Frank Miller's heirs donated the property to the city; the city renamed the park the Frank A. Miller Rubidoux Memorial Park, and the road has become known as Mount Rubidoux Drive.
 A plaque was dedicated to Huntington in 1907 in recognition of his contributions to the development of Mount Rubidoux.
 After Huntington's death, a second tablet was placed on the north side of the hill at a place named the Huntington Shrine.

+The SS Henry E. Huntington, a Liberty Ship built in World War II, was named for him.

 His legacy on the East Coast includes the Huntington Memorial Library in Oneonta, New York.